 Background and aims

-The 2000 Stories project (Victorian Adolescent Health Cohort Study – VAHCS) is a landmark longitudinal study spanning 30 years.
-The project began in 1992, when a group of approximately 2000 Year 9 students (14-15 years of age) were selected to participate.
-To date, participants have completed six interviews at school age
+The 2000 Stories Victorian Adolescent Health Cohort Study (VAHCS) is a landmark population based longitudinal study spanning over 30 years.
+The project began in 1992, when a group of approximately 2000 Year 9 students (14-15 years of age) from over 44 schools across Victoria were selected to participate.
+This group has been followed-up 11 times to date.
+Participants completed six interviews at school age

 health and substance use effects midlife mental health and social outcomes.
-This wave includes measures of mental health, substance use, personality, chronic pain, work stress and physical activity.
+This wave included measures of mental health, substance use, personality, social context, chronic pain, work stress and physical activity.

-1030 children from 666 of the original 2000 Stories participants were also recruited between 2006 and 2013 to participate in the Victorian Intergenerational Health Cohort Study (VIHCS).
+Many of our original 2000 stories participants have now had children of their own, creating the unique opportunity to explore how the health of one generation may be related to the next.
+1030 children from 665 of the original 2000 Stories participants were recruited between 2006 and 2013 to participate in the 2000 Stories: Victorian Intergenerational Health Cohort Study (VIHCS).
 This is one of the first prospective multi-generational studies in

 Together, these studies provide one of the most